-- Entities that have submitted or filed a registration statement under the Securities Act of 1933 or the Exchange Act that is not yet effective - Entities that are in the process of submitting or filing an offering statement or postqualification amendment under Regulation A - Entities whose financial statements are filed with the SEC in accordance with Rule 3-09 and 3-05 of Regulation S-X - Private operating entities whose financial statements are included in filings with the SEC in connection with a business combination involving a shell company, including a special purpose acquisition company
+- ► Entities that file reports under Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 (Exchange Act) and periodic and current reports under Rule 257(b) of Regulation A (SEC Filers) - ▶ Entities that have submitted or filed a registration statement under the Securities Act of 1933 or the Exchange Act that is not yet effective - ▶ Entities that are in the process of submitting or filing an offering statement or post-qualification amendment under Regulation A - ▶ Entities whose financial statements are filed with the SEC in accordance with Rule 3-09 and 3-05 of Regulation S-X - Private operating entities whose financial statements are included in filings with the SEC in connection with a business combination involving a shell company, including a special purpose acquisition company

-SAB 121 does not say how to determine whether an entity has a safeguarding obligation for crypto assets.
-SAB 121 includes an example of an entity that safeguards crypto assets held for its platform users and concludes that the entity's safeguarding activities are in scope of SAB 121.
+SAB 121 does not include guidance on determining whether an entity has a safeguarding obligation for crypto assets.
+SAB 121 includes an example of an entity that safeguards crypto assets held for its platform users and concludes that the entity's safeguarding activities are in the scope of SAB 121.
 However, an entity is not required to operate a platform to be in the scope of SAB 121, as discussed in Q&A 3 in Appendix B of the AICPA Practice Aid.
 Further, an entity that is acting as an agent on behalf of another entity may be required to apply SAB 121.
 In such cases, there may be multiple entities in the arrangement that each must apply SAB 121.

-Implied promises and perceptions of responsibilities for safeguarding crypto assets may override explicit provisions in agreements intended to limit an entity's risks on safeguarding crypto assets.
+Implied promises and perceptions of responsibilities for safeguarding crypto assets may override explicit provisions in agreements intended to limit an entity's safeguarding risks.
 For example, a custodial or wallet agreement may include explicit provisions that limit or disclaim the custodian's liability if the user is a victim of fraud or theft resulting in the loss of crypto assets.
 However, even so, a custodian could still be exposed to safeguarding risks (and therefore could have a safeguarding obligation) despite the explicit provision in the agreement that is intended to alleviate or mitigate such risks because of the lack of legal precedent on the enforceability of such provisions as well as a perceived view by users that the custodian is the safeguarding obligor and thus responsible for losses.